bryangoodrich/full-stack-data-engineer/README.md

 We will use a number of large data sets throughout this build.
 If you cannot use the full referenced data set, a sample amount will be included here.
 Simply copy it to your data folder and proceed accordingly.

+Brent Ozar has a 10 GB (1 GB download) at https://downloads.brentozar.com/StackOverflow2010.7z

 ### This is very MVP at the moment and will be updated regularly until version 1.0

 ###### version 0.1.0